Rapid Fentanyl Detox Risks, Benefits and Options

 - Actiq: a lozenge, used under the tongue like a lollipop

 - Duragesic: a patch prescribed to treat moderate to severe pain.
 Its effect can last for up to 3 days

 - Subsys: a sublingual spray administered under a patient’s tongue, used for immediate pain relief

 - Abstral: a quick-dissolve tablet placed under the tongue for opioid-tolerant patients with breakthrough pain

 - Lazanda: a nasal spray, primarily used to treat pain in cancer patients

 Tolerance to Fentanyl

 Significant dysregulation to the central nervous system is caused by fentanyl use.
-This means it causes excessive amounts of dopamine to flood, which chemically alters the normal brain function.
-The continuous use of an opioid pain reliever creates tolerance.
-Drug tolerance is described as the essential need for more of the drug to reach the previous sensations.
-Sometimes individuals may use opiate drugs to temporarily relieve physical or emotional pain.
+In brief, this means it causes excessive amounts of dopamine to flood, which chemically alters the normal brain function.
+The continuous use of an opioid pain reliever creates tolerance, which is the essential need for more of the drug to reach the previous sensations.
+Sometimes individuals may use opiate drugs, as a result, to temporarily relieve physical or emotional pain.
 However, given how quickly tolerance and addiction might occur, a temporary fix often turns into a challenging situation.